 Most over-the-counter acne medications use benzoyl peroxide, which is designed for mild-acne and works by reducing bacteria on the surface of the skin and causing the skin to dry and peel.
 These products aren’t always effective because acne doesn’t occur on the skin’s surface.
 Acne occurs underneath the skin in the dermis, the layer of skin where hair, sweat and skin color originate.

 Dermatology Office, P.C., has two locations to conveniently serve you, in the 2nd floor at the Coppertop, in Poplar Bluff, Missouri, and in Paragould, Arkansas.
-Contact us today to schedule a consultation with board-certified dermatologist Lance Yeoman.
+Contact us today to schedule a consultation.

 We begin with prescription strength topical medications—medicine applied directly to the skin— depending on the severity of your acne.
 For severe cases we offer Acutane®, which has been effective but may have serious side-effects.
 We educate every patient prior to prescribing about a medicine’s potential side effects and any precautions the patient should take.